silverstripe/silverstripe-omnipay/docs/en/index.md

 * Handling responses from external gateways
 * Integrating with omnipay

-The omnipay library is responsible sending requests to the gateway servers, and parsing responses in to a consistent format.
+The omnipay library is responsible for sending requests to the gateway servers, and parsing responses in to a consistent format.

 ## Data model